By Melinda Maryniuk, MEd, RD, CDCES

-Many people don’t realize that there’s a difference between processed foods and ultra-processed foods… and in fact, ultra-processed foods make up just over 60% of the total diet of adults in the US!
-Recently, there have been a number of important and well-designed research studies from around the world pointing to the hazards of eating too many highly or ultra-processed foods.
+Many people don’t realize there’s a difference between processed foods and ultra-processed foods… and in fact, ultra-processed foods make up just over 60% of the total diet of adults in the US!
+Recently, there have been a number of important research studies from around the world pointing to the hazards of eating too many highly processed items.
 Here is what you need to know!

-Ultra-processed foods are typically mass produced.
-They tend to be convenient, ready-to-eat and have a long shelf life (meaning, they won’t spoil easily).
-Ultra-processed foods are generally inexpensive, but they are also usually high in added sugar, salt, unhealthy fats and additives such as food colorings, flavorings and emulsifiers.
+Ultra-processed foods are typically mass-produced.
+They are convenient, ready-to-eat, and have a long shelf life (meaning, they won’t spoil easily).
+They are generally inexpensive, but they are normally high in added sugar, salt, unhealthy fats and additives such as food colorings, flavorings and emulsifiers.

-A growing body of research studies point to the risks of eating too much food that is highly processed.
-Diets high in ultra-processed foods have been linked with an increase in calories and weight gain, an increased risk of cancer (particularly breast cancer), an increased risk of heart disease and an overall increased risk of death.
-These are good reasons to think about what you might be eating on a regular basis that is ultra-processed and what you could do to cut back.
+A growing body of research studies point to the risks of eating too many of these foods.
+Diets high in ultra-processed foods have been linked with an increase in calories and weight gain, an increased risk of cancer (particularly breast cancer), an increased risk of heart disease, and an overall increased risk of death.
+These are good reasons to think about what you are eating on a regular basis that is processed, and what you can do to cut back.

-A group of Brazilian scientists proposed a food category system which sorts foods based on the degree of processing and it has been adopted by researchers and public health advocates worldwide.
+A group of Brazilian scientists proposed a food category system which sorts foods based on the degree of processing, and it has been adopted by researchers and public health advocates worldwide.
 The table below is adapted from this system.
-It helps separate out those foods that have undergone some processing but are still generally healthy (such as canned vegetables, canned tuna or whole grain bread made in a bakery) from those that are highly (or “ultra”) processed.
+It helps separate out those foods that have undergone some processing, but are still generally healthy (like canned vegetables, canned tuna, or whole grain bread made in a bakery) from those that are highly (or “ultra”) processed.

-- Focus on one or two changes you can try.
+Focus on 1 or 2 changes.
 Start small.
 Pick one or two ultra-processed foods you might try to reduce.
 Talk with your family about the importance of making these changes.